Playa Del Carmen Yucatan Peninsula, Mexico Travel Guide

 Many beach clubs and boutique hotels offer dining directly on the sand or with stunning city/ocean views.

-Tours to surrounding rural areas to learn about local agriculture and traditional ingredients.
+Tours to surrounding rural areas to get to know local agriculture and traditional ingredients.

 Less common, but enriching for food enthusiasts.